14. Graphs

 Sometimes, different graphs may be essentially the same graph, as in the next example.

 A one-to-one correspondence between the set of vertices of two simple graphs that preserves adjacency is called a graph isomorphism, and the two graphs are said to be isomorphic.
-Informally, you can think of two isomorphic graphs as a pair of graphs where one graph can be relabeled and/or reshaped to obtain the other graph (That is, the two graphs are the same graph but have drawings that are labeled and/or shaped differently.)
+That is, two vertices are endpoints of an edge in the first graph if and only if the corresponding vertices are the endpoints of an edge in the second graph.
+Informally, you can think of two isomorphic graphs as a pair of graphs where a drawing of one graph can be relabeled and/or reshaped to obtain a drawing of the other graph (That is, the two graphs are really the same graph but have drawings that are labeled and/or shaped differently.)

 In some contexts, it can be useful to partition either the set of vertices or the set of edges of a graph into disjoint subsets to make it easier to understand the graph and the network it represents.
 This act of partitioning is usually referred to as "coloring" since using different colors can make it easy to see and interpret the properties of the partition when the graph is drawn.
 Notice that you could instead create the partition by assigning labels like "group 1," "group 2," and so on, to each vertex (or edge.)